kneehit/Big_Mart_Sales/docs/Big_Mart_Sales.md

 write.csv(sub_file, file="Predicted_Test.csv", row.names=FALSE, quote = FALSE)
 ```

-Model performance was evaluated on the basis of prediction of the sales for the test data and the calculated root mean square error was found out to be 1225.
+Model performance was evaluated on the basis of prediction of the sales for the test data and the calculated root mean square error(RMSE) was found out to be 1225.